-Do you want to bring your ideas to life and be reckoned with what you know how to do best in this digital age?
-One of the best channels to go through in achieving this is to start a WordPress blog.
+Do you want to take your ideas to the next level and stand out from the crowd with what you do best in today’s world?
+One of the most effective ways to do this is by starting a WordPress blog.

 - Pick a blog niche or topic